Tang Dynasty (band): History

 The band's 1998 release Epic was their second album, seven years after their debut record.
-Kaiser again parted company with Tang Dynasty in June 1999 and later formed another well-recognized metal/rock band, Spring and Autumn (Chunqiu).
+The record received less recognition, as many believed the album had abandoned Tang Dynasty's oriental rock style for a more western style.
+In 1999, Tang Dynasty would hold a series of live performances showcasing tracks on Epic along with some popular tracks from Tang Dynasty.
+Kaiser again parted company with Tang Dynasty in June 1999 after a multitude of disagreements with Ding brought to a head by the bombing of the Chinese Embassy in Yugoslavia.
+He would later form another well-recognized metal/rock band, Spring and Autumn (Chunqiu).
 Kaiser was replaced by former Iron Kite frontman Yu Yang, and then by young guitar virtuoso Chen Lei in late 2000.
 After some more member changes, Liu rejoined the group in 2002.

 Tang Dynasty released their third album Romantic Knight ("Langman Qishi") in mid-2008, featuring "Feng Shan Ji" as the album's lead track.
 Kaiser appeared in the Western documentary by Sam Dunn, Global Metal, released that same year.

-In January 2009, Liu announced his second departure of the band due to "personal reasons."
+In January 2009, Liu announced his second departure from the band due to "personal reasons."
 Vocalist Ding filled the spot of second guitarist.
 In February 2010, Ding Wu announced that the band was preparing for their fourth release due out later in the year.
 The next month, Tang Dynasty put out a two-song EP entitled Ups and Downs.
 The band released their fourth album, Thorn, in November 2013, and toured outside China for the first time in nearly two decades.

 On February 20, 2019, Tang Dynasty revealed on Weibo that lead guitarist Chen Lei had been replaced by Liu Jingwei and Fu Dalong, again making the band a five-piece lineup.